aws-ia/terraform-aws-eks-blueprints/README.md

     $ kubectl get pods -n kube-system

 ## Deploying example templates
-`example` folder contains multiple cluster templates with pre-populated `.tfvars` which can be used as a quick start.
+The `examples` folder contains multiple cluster templates with pre-populated `.tfvars` which can be used as a quick start.
 Reuse the templates from `examples` and follow the above Deployment steps as mentioned above.

 # EKS Addons update
 Amazon EKS doesn't modify any of your Kubernetes  add-ons when you update a cluster to newer versions.